Introducing the Galleri multi-cancer early detection test

 Receive your results

 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
+The Galleri test should be used in addition to healthcare provider recommended screening tests.

-Frequently Asked Questions
+Frequently Asked Questions for Autodesk

 The Galleri test is available as an annual, in-network, benefit for eligible members under an Autodesk UnitedHealthcare medical plan (Choice Plus PPO, Choice Plus High Deductible, or Choice EPO).
 Eligible members are those who are age 50 and older, or age 40-49 with specific risk factors

-To access the Galleri test as a covered benefit, you must request the test through this web page.
+To access the Galleri test as a covered benefit, you must request the test through this webpage.

 Please have your UnitedHealthcare medical ID card ready.